GovTechSG/seed-documentation/seed-status.md

 | Date | 18 December 2022 |
 | ------------- |:-------------|
-| **Issue summary** | On 18 December 2022 at 12:00 SGT, the SEED team received incident requests for login failures. <br><br>This was caused by an integration issue between Cloudflare and Tanium.
+| **Issue summary** | On 18 December 2022 at 12:00 SGT, the SEED team received incident requests for login failures.
 Users experienced this issue during non-business hours.
-The issue was resolved at 13:15 SGT. <br>*Posted on: 18 December 2022, 13:50 SGT*
+The issue was resolved at 13:15 SGT. <br><br>This was caused by an integration issue between Cloudflare and Tanium. <br><br>*Posted on: 18 December 2022, 13:50 SGT*